LockBall/FunBotics/README.md

 # FunBotics
 EECE 7120-202 FUNdamentals of roBOTICS

-Initially creation for Homework 1
+Initially created for Homework 1